grpc-ecosystem/go-grpc-middleware/logging/logrus/DOC.md

 `logrus.Entry` will be used for logging completed gRPC calls, and be populated into the `context.Context` passed into gRPC handler code.

-On calling `StreamServerInterceptor` or `UnaryServerInterceptor` this logging middleware will add gRPC call information to the ctx so that it will be present on subsequent use of the `ctxlogger_zap` logger.
+On calling `StreamServerInterceptor` or `UnaryServerInterceptor` this logging middleware will add gRPC call information to the ctx so that it will be present on subsequent use of the `ctx_zap` logger.

 This package also implements request and response *payload* logging, both for server-side and client-side.
 These will be logged as structured `jsonbp` fields for every message received/sent (both unary and streaming).
 For that please use